toolmantim/bksr/README.md

-> This has been discontinued, and you should now use the [Buildkite CLI](https://github.com/buildkite/cli)
+> ⚠️ This project has been discontinued.
+Please use the [Buildkite CLI](https://github.com/buildkite/cli)

 # bksr - Buildkite Step Runner